VENUS OPTICS LAOWA 12MM F/2.8 ZERO-D IN-DEPTH REVIEW

 SHARPNESS AT CLOSE FOCUSING DISTANCE AND BOKEH

-To examine sharpness at close focusing distance, as well as to see how the Laowa 12mm f/2.8 Zero-D draws out-of-focus areas, I focused on the Phillips screw right under the mailbox’s red flag in the lower right corner of the frame (very close to the lens barrel).
+To examine sharpness at close focusing distance, as well as to see how the lens in this Venus Optics Laowa 12mm f/2.8 Zero-D in-depth review draws out-of-focus areas, I focused on the Phillips screw right under the mailbox’s red flag in the lower right corner of the frame (very close to the lens barrel).
 Together with the full frame image I included 100% crops taken at the point of focus, to check out sharpness, and center crops to see what happens in out-of-focus areas near infinity.

-Let’s now examine sharpness at the point of focus (click on the image to enlarge):
+Let’s now examine sharpness at the point of focus (click on the images to enlarge):

-Wide open at f/2.8, the Laowa 12mm f/2.8 Zero-D performance is already very very strong, much better than what we saw in the top left corner at infinity.
-Sharpness improves steadily when stopping down, with best results at f/8, where the lens is perfectly sharp.
+Wide open at f/2.8, the Laowa 12mm f/2.8 Zero-D performance is already very strong, definitely much better than what we saw in the top left corner at infinity.
+Sharpness improves steadily when stopping down, with best results at f/8 where the lens is perfectly sharp.
 At f/11, diffraction starts making the images softer again.

 Let’s see now how the Laowa 12mm f/2.8 Zero-D renders out-of-focus areas at far distances in the center of the frame (click on the images to enlarge):